*Redis Clients Handling

 *Maximum number of clients

-In Redis 2.4 there was an hard-coded limit about the maximum number of clients that was possible to handle simultaneously.
+In Redis 2.4 there was a hard-coded limit for the maximum number of clients that could be handled simultaneously.

-In Redis 2.6 this limit is dynamic: by default is set to 10000 clients, unless
+In Redis 2.6 this limit is dynamic: by default it is set to 10000 clients, unless

 otherwise stated by the